9 solutions for back pain you may not have thought of

 Pilates, an exercise program originally developed to rehabilitate injured ballet dancers, is said to increase flexibility and range of motion.
 Exercises revolve around core strength, and a stronger core may improve posture or alleviate back tension.

 Grouper Thick Yoga Mat is made with thick, high-density foam known for its fast rebound.
-The nonslip backing offers maximum stability on all floor types, including carpet.
+The nonslip backing offers maximum stability on all floor types, including carpets.

-ProBody Pilates Ring, on par with studio rings, is a beginner-friendly device that helps users get more from their Pilates workout.
+The ProBody Pilates Ring, on par with studio rings, is a beginner-friendly device that helps users get more from their Pilates workout.
 It comes with a travel bag and a quick-start guide.

 Massage gun